SuleimanFarah/sunpy/SOCIS/SOCIS-2014-Ideas-Page.md

 * **Requirements**: Basic knowledge of spectral data analysis is a plus.

 * **Mentor**: David PS(SunPy) and Peter Young?(EIS)

+## Increase SunPy's Image processing capability, image alignment, rotation and warping.

+* **Description**: A large amount of solar physics data analysis is image processing based.
+Features in [scikit-image](http://scikit-image.org/) such as feature detection and tracking as well as image warping and transformation.
+There are a few sub-projects under this project idea that could be tackled and expanded by a student.

+** Looking into the differences between `sunpy.image.Crotate` and [`skimage.transform`](http://scikit-image.org/docs/0.9.x/api/skimage.transform.html) specifically the `AffineTransform` type code.
+The motivation for this is using scikit-image rather than maintaining our own C extension code would make the SunPy code base easier to maintain as well as providing more features.
+As part of this work a patch to [issue #741](https://github.com/sunpy/sunpy/issues/741) could be devised.

+** Implement a fine alignment routine to be added to the `MapCube` API, to allow the stacking of various images.
+This is made possible by new features recently added to scikit-image https://github.com/scikit-image/scikit-image/pull/834

+** The outer layers of the Sun do not rotate as a solid body, the equatorial regions rotate faster than the poles.
+When considering analysis of surface features on the Sun compensating for this rotation is essential.
+This project would involve finishing work already started on this and understanding the physical processes behind the computational algorithms.

+* **Requirements**: Python

+* **Difficulty**: Medium to Hard

+* **Mentor**: Albert Shih, Jack Ireland, David Perez-Suarez

+## HELIO - capabilities improvement

+* **Description**: SunPy has already the capability to access to the Heliophysics Events Catalogue provided by the HELiophysics Integrated Observatory.
+This catalogue provides access to different lists of events observed anywhere in the heliosphere.
+However, HELIO offers a lot more web services of interest for the solar community.
+Some of the services can provide information of when and where a planet or instrument where located, properties on features detected on the sun, or properties of some heliospheric observations; moreover it also allow the discovery of new data by a propagation model which simulates three different scenarios - Coronal Mass Ejections, High speed solar wind and Solar Energetic Particles events.

+ This project would consist in the creation of an interface to access to HELIO services in a similar way that other services like HEK or VSO are accessible at the moment.
+HELIO uses VOTables as the standard to transfer the data, astropy provides support for reading such file format, therefore some understanding of astropy may be needed.

+* **Requirements**: All the services from HELIO are through webservices (SOAP, REST), thus some understanding on that would be beneficial.
+VOTable parser provided from astropy will be used, so familiarization with such interface will be helpful.

+* **Difficulty**: Medium

+* **Mentors**: David Perez-Suarez, (Marco Soldati, Kevin Benson - HELIO)

+## Idea
+* **Description**: The ...
+* **Requirements**: Knowledge of ...
+* **Mentor**: Mentor A, Mentor B

 ### List of Mentors